dsccommunity/xPSDesiredStateConfiguration/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Contributing

 Please check out common DSC Resources [contributing guidelines](https://github.com/PowerShell/DscResource.Kit/blob/master/CONTRIBUTING.md).

 ## Resources

 * **xArchive** provides a mechanism to unpack archive (.zip) files or removed unpacked archive (.zip) files at a specific path.
 * **xDscWebService** configures an OData endpoint for DSC service to make a node a DSC pull server.
 * **xGroup** provides a mechanism to manage local groups on the target node.
-* **xGroupSet** configures multiple xGroups with common settings but different names.
+* **xGroupSet** configures multiple xGroup resources with common settings but different names.
 * **xWindowsProcess** configures and manages Windows processes.
 * **xService** provides a mechanism to configure and manage Windows services.
 * **xRemoteFile** ensures the presence of remote files on a local machine.